Healthcare Blog

 Requiring candidates to sign up for an account to apply for a job is a big barrier to completion, as is requiring candidates to complete a new application for each different job for which they apply.

-Unnecessary complexity and friction may explain why 92% of candidates never complete an application after clicking “apply.”
+Unnecessary complexity and friction may explain why many candidates never complete an application after clicking “apply.”

 No Salary or Benefit Information